Requirements for Neurofeedback Certification

 An individual becomes a candidate for certification by submitting an application with documentation of the educational prerequisite and payment of a filing fee.
 BCIA recommends, but does not require, that candidates complete the remaining requirements in the order:

-- mentored clinical neurofeedback training
+3) mentored practical neurofeedback training

 Certification by Prior Experience